Guidance

 If you have settled or pre-settled status under the EU Settlement Scheme

 You must enter the UK with your passport or travel document.
-Your passport should be registered on your UK Visas and Immigration account.
-Sign into your UKVI account to check that your eVisa (your pre-settled or settled status) is linked to your current passport or travel document to avoid being delayed at the border.
+Your passport should be registered on your UK Visas and Immigration (UKVI) account.
+Sign into your UKVI account to check that your eVisa (your pre-settled or settled status) is linked to your current passport or travel document to avoid being delayed when your documents are checked while travelling.
 You’ll still need to carry your current passport or travel document with you.

 You should also:

-- get a share code to prove your immigration status to your carrier (for example airline or transport provider) before you travel - a share code is valid for 90 days
+• get a share code to prove your immigration status to your carrier (such as an airline or ferry operator) before you travel - a share code is valid for 90 days

 If you have applied to the EU Settlement Scheme but are waiting for a decision